If I Forward an Email Can the Sender See it? [UPDATED]

 4. Review Attachments

 If the email has attachments, ensure they are relevant to what you’re forwarding.
 If not, remove unnecessary attachments to keep the email size manageable.
-Ensure you review attachments to ensure they don’t have details of the original sender.
+Ensure attachments don’t have details of the original sender.

 5. Clean Up the Formatting

-Some email chains accumulate excessive formatting (like different fonts or colors).
+Some email chains accumulate excessive formatting, like different email fonts or colors.
 You can consider using the “plain text” option in your email client to remove unnecessary formatting and create a cleaner reading experience for the recipient.
+We recommend sticking to email design best practices!

 Additional Suggestions